Olafaloofian/Using-ContextAPI-HOC/README.md

 function SomeComponent (props) {
   console.log('CONTEXT', props.context)
-  // This should log the whole state from ContextProvider.js:
+  // This should log the object you passed from ContextProvider.js:
   // {
   //   counter: 0,
   //   incrementCounter: function(),